-DHL Freight distinguishes different customer groups in its Dutch customer portfolio.
+DHL Freight distinguishes different customer groups in its Dutch customer portfolio and you can check out here to know more about it.
 Ferrij: “Our need to go into depth was emphatically with 20 key accounts.
 They are very important to us and we wanted to know what they expect from us, how satisfied they are and whether they are loyal to us.
 We did this through strategic face-to-face interviews with a total of 32 contact persons with decision-making authority, spread over all the key accounts.
 The interviews contained both open and closed questions and the non-Dutch-speaking contact persons were interviewed in English. ”

 Various Integron Consultants have been deployed for this.
 “Integron itself also planned the appointments, and each contact person received a short questionnaire in advance by e-mail.
 The response was sent directly to the Integron results dashboard, enabling the interviewers to prepare properly.
 All we had to do ourselves was sending a written notice of the investigation to the contact persons based on the format that Integron provided. ”

 Points for improvement based on the interview analysis

 All interviews were recorded, transcribed, analysed and reported.
 “In total, the research provided us with 22 different points for improvement to get started with.
 That may seem like a lot, but it is precisely the reason for us to deploy in-depth research.
 We don’t just want to talk about customer centricity, but put into practice all the different insights.
 Since the interviews did not only ask about the satisfaction with certain matters, but also about the importance attached to those matters, we can easily see, based on a priority matrix in the results dashboard, what the improvement potential is per point and assign the correct priority to each point. ”

 “Since we also asked about the importance that is attached to certain matters in addition to satisfaction, we can easily see in the priority matrix what the improvement potential per point is based on, and assign the correct priority to each point.”